huggingface/tokenizers/README.md

 tokenizer.pre_tokenizer = Whitespace()
 ```

-Then training your tokenizer on a set of files jsut takes two lines of codes:
+Then training your tokenizer on a set of files just takes two lines of codes:

 ```python
 from tokenizers.trainers import BpeTrainer